dolan-in/dgman/README.md

 ```

-On an empty database, the above code will return the generated schema string used to create the schema, logging the conflicting schemas in the process:
+On an empty database, the above code will return the generated type and schema string used to create the schema, logging the conflicting schemas in the process:

 ```
 2018/12/14 02:23:48 conflicting schema name, already defined as "name: string @index(term) .", trying to define "name: string ."
-username: string @index(hash) .
 status: int .
-created: dateTime @index(day) .
 mobiles: [string] .
-schools: uid @count @reverse .
-user: string .
 email: string @index(hash) @upsert .
 password: string .
 height: int .
-dob: dateTime .
+dob: datetime .
+schools: [uid] @count @reverse .
+name: string @index(term) .
-school: string .
+username: string @index(hash) .
+created: datetime @index(day) .
 location: geo .

-name: string @index(term) .
+type School {
+        location
+        name
+}
+type User {
+        status
+        created
+        username
+        password
+        height
+        dob
+        name
+        email
+        mobiles
+        schools
+}
 ```

 When schema conflicts is detected with the existing schema already installed in the database, it will only log the differences.
 You would need to manually correct the conflicts by dropping or updating the schema manually.

+This may be useful to prevent unnecessary or unwanted re-indexing of your data.

 #### MutateSchema